-Phenytoin, barbiturates, primidone, carbamazepine, rifampicin, and possibly also oxcarbazepine, topiramate, felbamate, griseofulvin and products containing the St. John's wort.
+Phenytoin, barbiturates, primidone, carbamazepine, rifampicin, and possibly also oxcarbazepine, topiramate, felbamate, griseofulvin, and products containing St. John's wort.

-The influence of these drugs on the contraceptive efficacy of Jaydess is not known, but it is not believed to be of major importance due to the local mechanism of action.
+The influence of these medicinal products on the contraceptive efficacy of Kyleena is not known, but it is not believed to be of major importance due to the local mechanism of action.

-Substances with variable effects on the clearance of levonorgestrel:
+Substances with variable effects on the clearance of levonorgestrel, e.g.: